benabernathy/magnetron/README.md

 ### Running Magnetron
 ___

-Magnetron can be run by telling it to run the server and use a specified configuration file.
-For example, you can use the following command to run the server.
+Magnetron can be run by telling it to run the tracker and use a specified configuration file.
+For example, you can use the following command to run the tracker.

 ```shell
 magnetron serve config.yml
 ```

-Magnetron will then start up and listen for server and client connections.
+Magnetron will then start up and listen for hotline server and client connections.

 ### Building Docker Images
 ___
-Docker is not official supported yet, but a basic Dockerfile can be found in this directory.
-It can also be built using the makefile command:
+A basic Dockerfile can be found in this directory.
+It can also be built using the make command:

 ```shell
 make docker-build